Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Quorum certificate

-      When the members of the finalization committee finalize the block, their collective signatures are aggregated to form a quorum certificate.
+      When the validators sign the block, their collective signatures are aggregated to form a quorum certificate.
 This quorum certificate is then included in the next block.
-If the leader fails to produce a block in the :term:`round`, or not enough signatures were gathered for a quorum certificate, then the finalizers will instead send timeout messages, which are aggregated to form a :term:`timeout certificate`.
+If the round leader fails to produce a block in the :term:`round`, or not enough signatures were gathered for a quorum certificate, then the validators will instead send timeout messages, which are aggregated to form a :term:`timeout certificate`.
 Each block either contains a quorum certificate or a timeout certificate for the previous round.
 A block always contains a quorum certificate as it serves as a reference to the parent block.
 The block might contain a timeout certificate if the previous round timed out.
 A quorum certificate or a timeout certificate ensures that the protocol progresses.
 When a node sees a valid quorum certificate or timeout certificate it progresses to the next round.

    Range proofs